Welcome to Woodlands Medical Centre

-Woodlands Medical Centre will be inspected by the Care Quality Commission on Tuesday 8 September.
+Woodlands Medical Centre was inspected by the Care Quality Commission on Tuesday 8 September.
 The Care Quality Commission is the independent regulator of all Health and Social Care in England.
 It is given powers by the Government to regulate, monitor and inspect all Health and Care Services.

 The inspectors would love to hear your views.
-You can have your say by picking up a comment card when you are in the surgery and placing it in the Inspector's post box in reception, online via www.cqc.org.uk/public/sharing-your-experience or by telephone at 03000 616161.
+You can have your say online at www.cqc.org.uk/public/sharing-your-experience or by telephone at 03000 616161.

 Get Well, Keep Well